 - The Freelance Lifestylers, and

 Also, search for pages that relate to your niche.

 For example, I’ve worked with a few wedding suppliers, so I joined groups for Wedding Suppliers.
 I browse what they’re talking about, join in and mention I’ve written for businesses in the industry.

 I don’t oversell.
-I join in.
-It gets me chatting with people, and it could get me business, if not straight away, maybe farther down the line.
+I join in, chat with people, and it could get me business, if not straight away, maybe farther down the line.

 Find dedicated Twitter hashtags

 Whatever line of business you or your target audience is in, chances are there’s a Hashtag for it.

 If you’re an early riser, try: #EarlyBiz – between 7-8am every day